 The crew, which included several Germans, were rescued by Longhope Lifeboat, which rowed for ten hours across the firth to do so.
 This exhausting feat not only earnt Coxswain Benjamin Stout an RNLI Silver Medal but also a gold watch from Kaiser Wilhelm II (the Kaiser also gave £24 to the crew)!

-Once a large meal mill belonging to the Earl of Caithness, the mill is a ruined shell now, though its adjoining cottage has been rebuilt, giving it the appearance of a derelict extension to the house.
+Once a large meal mill belonging to the Earl of Caithness and fed by a lade from the nearby Loch of Mey, the mill is now a ruined shell, though its adjoining cottage has been rebuilt, giving it the appearance of a derelict extension to the house.

 From the ruins of the Mill of Mey, the road turned southeast for a little over two thirds of a mile, coming to what I suppose was technically a crossroads but was more like a crow’s foot, if said crow had a lame and withered toe.